sbt/website/src/sphinxSpanish/Getting-Started/Scopes.md

 One way to think of it is that a name is only *part* of a key.
 In reality, all keys consist of both a name, and a scope (where the scope has three axes).
-The entire expression packageOptions in (Compile, packageBin) is a key name, in other words.
+The entire expression
+`packageOptions in (Compile, packageBin)` is a key name, in other words.
-Simply packageOptions is also a key name, but a different one (for keys with no in, a scope is implicitly assumed: current project, global config, global task).
+Simply `packageOptions` is also a key name, but a different one (for keys with no `in`, a scope is implicitly assumed: current project, global config, global task).

 Next
 ----

-Now that you understand scopes, you can learn more about settings \<More-About-Settings\>.
+Now that you understand scopes, you can
+`learn more about settings <More-About-Settings>`.